Kapranov degrees: Introduction

 \subsection{Acknowledgements}

-We thank Renzo Cavalieri, June Huh, Rob Silversmith, Hunter Spink, and Ravi Vakil for helpful conversations.
-The first author is supported by a Microsoft Research PhD Fellowship.
+We thank Renzo Cavalieri, June Huh, Noah Kravitz, Massimiliano Mella, Rob Silversmith, Hunter Spink, and Ravi Vakil for helpful conversations.
+We also thank the referees for helpful suggestions.
+The first author was supported by a Microsoft Research PhD Fellowship.
 The second author is supported by US National Science Foundation (DMS-2001854 and DMS-2246518).
 The third author is supported by an NDSEG fellowship.
 The fourth author was supported by a Coline M. Makepeace Fellowship at Brown University Graduate School and NSF DMS-2053221.